Eriksen stable after collapse on pitch during Euro 2020 match as Denmark vs Finland suspended

 His Danish team-mates formed a shield around him as the medics provided treatment, before white sheets were held up around him to provide privacy.

-Following several minutes of on-field treatment, UEFA confirmed the match has been suspended.
+Following several minutes of on-field treatment, UEFA confirmed the match was suspended.

-Eriksen was eventually removed from the ground on a stretcher and taken to the hospital.

 Eriksen's career